Active Directory With LDAP Connector

 Limitations

-• Active Directory LDAP schema is violating LDAP standards and best practices in numerous ways.
-The connector is build to tolerate these "quirks" in the AD schema.
-However the underlying LDAP library may complain about the schema issues.
-It is usually safe to ignore these warnings.
+Active Directory LDAP schema violates LDAP standards and best practices in a number of ways.
+The connector is built to tolerate these "quirks" in the AD schema.
+The underlying LDAP library may complain about the schema issues, however, it is usually safe to ignore these warnings.

 Passwords

-To avoid clear-text password visible in the repository, please refer to String to ProtectedString Connector Configuration.
+To avoid plain text passwords visible in the repository, refer to String to ProtectedString Connector Configuration.

-Active Directory has huge schema.
-The schema when encoded in XSD has several megabytes.
-This might take several hundreds of megabytes of memory when processed.
+Active Directory has a huge schema.
+When encoded in XSD, the schema has several megabytes.
+This might require several hundreds of megabytes of memory when processed.
 Make sure that your midpoint instance has enough memory (heap) to handle that.
-The impact of AD schema can be limited by reducing the number of object classes that are processed by midPoint:
+The impact of the AD schema can be limited by reducing the number of object classes that are processed by midPoint:

 <schema>